 Our graduates have gone on to a wide range of careers, including journalism, teaching, postgraduate study, adult education, marketing, editorial work with major publishers, arts administration, librarianship, bookselling and management trainee schemes with large companies and local government.
 Students who are considering teaching English in secondary schools should major in English to show relevant specialist subject knowledge.

 For application information please see our how to apply page.

 General entry requirements apply.
-A typical offer would be around 260-300 UCAS tariff points.
-Applicants are normally expected to hold an A-level in English Language or Literature at grade C or above, or an approved equivalent qualification.
+A typical offer would be BCC at A Level or DMM at BTEC.
+Applicants are normally expected to hold an A Level in English Language or Literature at grade C or above, or an approved equivalent qualification.